MelikaWorks/performance-evaluation-system/README.md

 - `scripts/` – Utility scripts for imports, analysis, and maintenance
 - `docs/` – Technical documentation and design notes

+### Database Design
+The database schema is defined and managed through Django models and migrations, ensuring consistency across environments.

 ## Local Setup
 1. Create and activate a virtual environment